meistens/Basic-Component-Page-2/stats-preview-card-component-main/README.md

-# THIS IS A WORK IN PROGRESS!!!
-SHOULD BE DONE WAY LONG BUT CURRENT ENVIRONMENT IS A MESS

 # Frontend Mentor - Stats preview card component solution

 This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents